kitnil/awesome/README.md

 - [shift-ctrl-f](https://github.com/model-zoo/shift-ctrl-f) - 🔎 Search the information available on a webpage using natural language instead of an exact string match.
 - [gitsee](https://github.com/g14a/gitsee) - The backend service for a Github Visualization tool made for fun, but can be used to get an overview of a candidate during a hiring process.
 - [beaker](https://github.com/beakerbrowser/beaker) - An experimental peer-to-peer Web browser
+- [playwright](https://github.com/microsoft/playwright) - Node.js library to automate Chromium, Firefox and WebKit with a single API
 - [habitica-cli](https://github.com/charlespwd/habitica-cli) - An immersive command line interface for Habitica :zap::fire:
 - [arkime](https://github.com/arkime/arkime) - Arkime (formerly Moloch) is an open source, large scale, full packet capturing, indexing, and database system.
 - [resume.github.com](https://github.com/resume/resume.github.com) - Resumes generated using the GitHub informations